3. Summary of material accounting policies

 The lease liability is measured at amortised cost using the effective interest rate method.
 It is remeasured when there is a change in future lease payments arising from a change in an index or rate, if there is a change in the Company’s estimate of the amount expected to be payable under a residual value guarantee, or if the Company changes its assessment of whether it will exercise a purchase, extension or termination option.
 When the lease liability is remeasured in this way, a corresponding adjustment is made to the carrying amount of the right-of-use asset, or is recorded in standalone profit or loss if the carrying amount of the right-of-use asset has been reduced to zero, as the case may be.

-The Company presents short-term leases and leases of low value assets as a separate line item in the standalone financial statements of the Company.
+The Company presents right-of-use assets that do not meet the definition of investment property and lease liabilities as a separate line item in the standalone financial statements of the Company.

 The Company has elected not to apply the requirements of Ind AS 116 - Leases to short-term leases of all assets that have a lease term of 12 months or less and leases for which the underlying asset is of low value.
 The lease payments associated with these leases are recognised as an expense on a straight-line basis over the lease term.